 When you can get away with high print speeds

-The advertised print speed of the CR-10 3D printer is quite high, which is more of a gimmick than anything else.
+The advertised print speed of the CR-10 3D printer is quite high, which is more of a gimmick (it’s really the mechanical print speed, not the fastest you can actually put down filament).

 However, there are situations in which you can manage very fast prints without compromising on quality.

-If you’re printing models that don’t require much detail, or are largely boxy in shape, a fast print speed will work.
+A fast print speed will work if you’re printing models that don’t require much detail or are largely boxy shaped.
 You can try setting the speed to 80 mm/s or even 100 mm/s and observe what happens.

 This is because these models don’t need much retraction and travel: the nozzle is constantly laying down filament as it moves.